neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 applications is used.

-Three transfers are required to couple Cardinal and MOOSE; the first is a transfer of surface temperature from Cardinal (specifically, the NekRS wrapping) to MOOSE.
+Three transfers are required to couple Cardinal and MOOSE; the first is a transfer of surface temperature from Cardinal to MOOSE.
 The second is a transfer of heat flux from
 MOOSE to Cardinal.
 And the third is a transfer of the total integrated heat flux from MOOSE